VeraHuangx/Vex-IQ-Abaddon-Pg/index.md

 ## Why are we a successful VEX IQ team?

 > It's a pretty bold claim right?
-Reading this and getting to know us for the first time, this must come off as a very skeptical, false piece of information, but, although it seems unlikely, we can assure you, it's true.
+Reading this and getting to know us for the first time, this must come off as a skeptical piece of information, but, throughout the year, ouer successes have truly revealed our great potential.
 >
-> When the VEX team was gathered in year 7, out of more than 80 kids, only 12 were chosen through a pretty brutal round of elimination  based on the skills of the role you signed up for.
-Following this was also a pretty nerve-racking interview which I'm sure everyone was terrified of.
-The few people that were picked from the eager girls in our school were *made* for the job they got.
+> When the VEX team was gathered in year 7 out of more than 80 kids, only 12 were chosen through a brutal round of elimination based on the skills of the role you signed up for.
+Following this was a nerve-racking interview which I'm sure everyone was terrified of.
+The few people that were picked from the competitive girls in our school were, therefore, most certainly *made* for the job they got.
 >
-> When we started the season, we were a little bit behind.
+> When we started the season, we were slightly behind.
 Getting to know each other, fiddling with CAD, it was never easy.
 The girls in HBS were and still are always busy, dealing with clubs, networking, and trying to discreetly cut in the line during lunchtime.
 One person had a totally different agenda to the next person, and many sacrifices were made to sustain the performance of the team.
-As well as this, we faced many obstacles on the way.
+As well as this, we faced many obstacles on the way, such as issues with
 >
 > CADing was never an easy topic for us to handle.
 We struggled a lot trying to find a useful website or app that could provide a simple yet efficient way to CAD.
 Under the guidance of year 10s, we managed to find a few helpful methods and websites, but none of them really worked out due to file transfer issues, problems with loading, and/or the inability to share projects.
 Eventually, however, we found an application that worked and we created our final bot design!
 >
-> Our team has worked really hard this year, and our efficiency and cooperation has ensured that we have built a robot that (we hope) could get us to the Worlds!
+> Our team has worked really hard this year, and our efficiency and cooperation has ensured that we have built a robot that we hope could get us to the Worlds!